CANNABIS-ASSISTED SOMATIC PSYCHOTHERAPY

 CASP follows a structured yet flexible process designed to help you prepare, explore, and integrate your experience in a way that feels grounded and intentional.
 A typical cycle includes:

-Preparation Sessions – Before engaging in cannabis-assisted work, we meet for 1–3 preparation sessions to clarify your intentions, establish a foundation of trust and safety, and develop mindfulness skills and somatic resources for navigating non-ordinary states of consciousness.
+1. Intake and Preparation Sessions – Before engaging in cannabis-assisted work, we will meet for an intake session to discuss safety and logistics, and at least one preparation session (possibly more) to build safety and trust, clarify your intentions, and develop mindfulness skills for navigating non-ordinary states of consciousness.

-Integration Session – After a CASP session, we meet for an integration session to reflect on the experience, process insights, and explore how to apply them to daily life.
+4. Integration Session – Within one week of a CASP session, we will meet for an integration session to reflect on the experience, process insights, and explore how to apply them to daily life.

 TYPES OF CASP SESSIONS